 Residents of Wyoming who are unable to work due to a disability, and who expect to be unable to work for at least twelve months, can qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), two disability programs administered by the Social Security Administration (SSA).

-The application process is the same in every state.
-The disability determination process, however, is somewhat different in Wyoming than in other states.
+The application process is the same in every state, but the disability determination process is somewhat different in Wyoming than in other states.

 After you apply for Supplemental Security Income or Social Security Disability benefits through your local Social Security office, Disability Determination Services (DDS), a Wyoming state agency, decides whether you are disabled.
 DDS is located in Cheyenne: